-9,196,642 shares of Common Stock
+19,363,502 shares of Common Stock

-This prospectus covers the sale of an aggregate of 9,196,642 shares of our Common Stock, \$0.001 par value per share (the "Common Stock"), by the selling security holders identified in this prospectus (collectively with any holder's transferee, pledgee, donee or successor, the "Selling Stockholders").
-The Common Stock covered by this prospectus consists of shares of Common Stock ("Shares") issued in a private placement that closed on July 17, 2009 and August 6, 2009 (the "Private Placement").
+This prospectus covers the sale of an aggregate of 19,363,502 shares of our Common Stock, \$0.001 par value per share (the "Common Stock"), by the selling security holders identified in this prospectus (collectively with any holder's transferee, pledgee, donee or successor, the "Selling Stockholders").
+The Common Stock covered by this prospectus consists of (i) 5,083,430 shares of Common Stock issued in a private placement that closed on December 11, 2009, (ii) 5,083,430 shares of common stock issuable upon exercise of warrants (the "December Warrants") issued in the same private placement that closed on December 11, 2009 (the "December Private Placement"), and (iii) 9,196,642 shares issuable upon the exercise of warrants (the "August Warrants," and together with the December Warrants, the "Warrants") issued in a private placement with a final closing in August 2009 (the "August Private Placement").
+The shares identified in clauses (i), (ii) and (iii) are referred to collectively as the "Shares."

 The Company will not receive any proceeds from the sale by the Selling Stockholders of the Shares.
+However, the Company may indirectly receive proceeds to the extent that any Selling Stockholders exercise Warrants to purchase our Common Stock and then resell those Shares under this prospectus.
 We are paying the cost of registering the Shares covered by this prospectus as well as various related expenses.
 The Selling Stockholders are responsible for all selling commissions, transfer taxes and other costs related to the offer and sale of their Shares.
 If required, the number of Shares to be sold, the public offering price of those Shares, the names of any broker-dealers and any applicable commission or discount will be included in a supplement to this prospectus, called a prospectus supplement.